shafquatulbari/football/README.md

 - As a user, I want to be able to click a button to reveal the best player in the team based on total goals and assists.

+## User Stories for Phase 4: Task 2
+- I made appropriate use of Map interface in my code.
+For JSON Reader and JSON Writer, it makes use of JSONObject Class and inside JSON Object class it makes use of the map interface.

+## User Stories for Phase 4: Task 3
+- When I use the console application, The LeagueApp class has single field of League, Team, Player, JsonReader, JsonWriter (So this is an association relationship).
+League class has list of type Team.
+Team class has list of type Player.
+(So these are association relationships).
+League, Team and Player class implements Writable interface.
+(These are dependency relationships).